Revisiting the Past via Ombaanhu Kingship

 Kamhaku ka-Huhwa is known to be the founding king of the kingdom of Ombaanhu.

-Estimated years 1913-1914 King Avula yaAlweendo was the ruler of Ombaanhu preceded by King Eelu yaElaa.
-Oral history reveals that King Avula yaAlweendo went with the Germans to Outjo supposedly to sign a protection treaty with Germans and he was never seen ever since, he was presumed as having disappeared mysteriously, and this brought commotion and fear in the community of Ombaanhu.
+Estimated years 1913-1914 King Avula yaAlweendo was the ruler of Ombaanhu.
+Oral history reveals that King Avula yaAlweendo went with the Germans to Outjo supposedly to sign a protection treaty with the Germans and he was never seen ever since; he was presumed as having disappeared mysteriously, and this brought commotion and fear in the community of Ombaanhu.

-Estimated year 1918, a notorious Afrikaner by the name of ‘Cocky Hahn’ who was a commissioner of the colonial South African government arrived in Ombaanhu from Ondonga Kingdom via Uukwambi palace.
-He was nicknamed ‘Shongola’ in Oshiwambo translated as ‘Whipman’ because he was tall and he used to have a whip, with which he liked whipping black people like he did with Shiposha sha-Shanyenga in Okapanda village.
+Estimated year 1918, an Afrikaner by the name ‘Cocky Hahn’ who was a commissioner of colonial South Africa arrived in Ombaanhu from Ondonga Kingdom via Uukwambi palace.
+He was nicknamed ‘Shongola’ in Oshiwambo translated as ‘Whipman’ because he was tall and he used to go around in public with a whip, with which he liked whipping black people as he infamously did with Shiposha sha-Shanyenga in Okapanda village.

-It was recorded that Shiposha stabbed ‘Shongola’ in the arm and thereafter he was banished to Okafitu ka-Mbindhi near Ogongo in Uukwambi kingdom until his death.
+It was recorded that Shiposha had in retaliation stabbed ‘Shongola’ in the arm and thereafter Shiposa was banished to Ofafitu ka-Mbindhi near Ogongo in Uukwambi kingdom until his death.

-Oral history states that Shongola arrived first at Nauyoma wa-Aipanda’s residence at Okalwii village west of present day Onambelela Combined school.
-Nauyoma had never seen a white person in his life and he was afraid to make conversation with Shongola, so that he took the white man to Aipanda ya-Shekwiindi’s residence who was his wife’s relative.
+Oral history states that Shongola arrived first at Nauyoma wa-Aipanda’s residence at Okalwii village west of present day Onambelela Combined School.
+Nauyoma never saw a white person in his life and he was afraid to make conversation with him so that he took the white man to Aipanda ya-Shekwiindi’s residence who was his wife’s relative.

 Aipanda ya-Shekwiindi was from Aatundu clan and he welcomed the white man by slaughtering an ox.
-Aipanda had a lot of cattle from his brother Kalipi ka-Shekwiindi who worked as a spy for Uukwambi king Nuuyoma wa-Eelu and Negumbo lya-Kandenge who sent cattle-raiders into Ombaanhu kingdom and Uukolonkandhi regulary.
+Aipanda had a lot of cattle from his brother Kalipi ka-Shekwiindi who worked as a spy for Uukwambi king Nuuyoma wa-Eelu and also for Negumbo lya-Kandenge who regularly sent cattle raiders into Ombaanhu kingdom and Uukolonkadhi.

-Oral history has recorded Ishitile ya-Shiweva as an interesting ruler and a man of few words.
+Oral history has recorded that Ishitile ya-Shiweva, who was aware of his weakness in the face of armed colonialists, was an interesting ruler and a man of few words.
 The most regular answer he gave to any question posed to him was ‘oKalunga’ meaning ‘it is God’.
-He was very innovative and secretive, loved the royal house and wanted to protect it from the influence of white people.
+He was very innovative and secretive though, and loved the royal house and wanted to protect it from the influence of white people.

-After the whites started to engage the Aambaanhu masses King Mbwada expanded his regular answer, adding ‘noonyoko’ so the regular answer from the king became “oKalunga noonyoko”, meaning ‘it is God and your mothers’.
+After the whites started to engage the Aambaanhu masses in ways seeking to Westernise, Colonise and Christianise them, King Mbwada expanded his regular answer (in bitterness) adding ‘noonyoko’ so the regular answer became “oKalunga noonyoko”, meaning ‘it is God and your mothers’.

-As fate would have it, Shongola then engineered the colonial succession of Ombaanhu kingdom which saw Oswin Mukulu and Kaimbi Mundjele taking over a throne unlawfully which Aambaanhu had to grudgingly take as a remedy to save the royal family from being killed by white people.
+Eventually Shongola engineered the colonial succession of Ombaanhu kingdom which saw Oswin Mukulu and Kaimbi Mundjele taking over a throne unlawfully which Aambaanhu had to take as a remedy to save the royal family from being killed by white people.

-The current Ombaanhu Traditional Authority is of a colonial making because it was entrenched by Cocky Hahn in 1918 when he said in Afrikaans language that “Van vandag af Kapanda Sekusidi (meaning Aipanda ya-Shekwiindi) is voorman van Ombalanhu” followed by Kaimbi Mundjele and Kalipi Mundjele and Oswin Mukulu (the current Chief of Ombaanhu) who was elected in the 1980s through the racist apartheid government controlled elections through the Owambo Bantustan government led by Bishop Peter Kalangula deputized by revered Titus Ndatunga Aikanga-Heita.
+The current Ombaanhu Traditional Authority is of a colonial making because it was entrenched by Cocky ‘Shongola’ Hanh in 1918 when he said in Afrikaans language “Van vandag af Kapanda Sekusidi (meaning Aipanda ya-Shekwiindi) is voorman van Ombalanhu” followed by Kaimbi Mundjele and Kalipi Mundjele and Oswin Mukulu the current Chief of Ombaanhu who was elected in the 1980s through the racist apartheid government controlled elections through the Owambo Bantustan government led by Bishop Peter Kalangula deputized by revered Titus Ndatunga Aikanga-Heita.

-Meanwhile the Ombaanhu kingdom’s history has been ignored by the mainstream Namibian history and by the Namibian political leadership since independence.
+As a result the Ombalanhu kingdom’s history has been ignored deliberately by the academia, mainstream Namibian media and by the Namibian political leadership since independence.